intranda/goobi-workflow-dev-data/tester/README.md

-# Installation of Goobi workflow to execcute tests with demo content
+# Installation of Goobi workflow to execute tests with demo content

 ## General Notes
 The scripts provided here are tested on Ubuntu 20.04 only.
 Feel free to adapt these and give feedback in case you have issues using these.